 To find the range, find the largest number in the set (5) and the lowest number in the set (1).
 Subtract the lowest number from the highest number:

 Range = 5 − 1 = 4

 A Formula to Find the RangeThe formula for finding the range is shown below:

 In this formula,

-xmax is the highest number in the set.
+- xmax is the highest number in the set.

-xmin is the lowest number in the set.
+- xmin is the lowest number in the set.

+Why Is the Range Useful?There are a lot of differences in the things we choose to measure.
+People have many different heights or ages or incomes or test scores.
+The range is useful because they can summarize how spread out the data is.
 Rather than recording the height of every adult in a group, it is useful to know that the difference between the tallest and the shortest height is 1 foot, or 31 cm.

+The Range Is a Bad Measure of SpreadThe range is the simplest measure of spread, but not a very good one.
+It only uses two pieces of information, the largest number and the smallest number.
+It ignores all other information.
 Consider the heights of the two groups of people below.
 The range (and the average - the middle height) is the same in both sets.

 - In the top group, the heights are much more bunched around the middle (the average) height.

 - In the bottom group, the heights are further from the middle height.
 The heights are more spread out.

 Lesson SlidesThe slider below gives more information about the range.
 Open the slider in a new tab